samastur/pyimagediet/docs/install.rst

 Get the Code
 ------------

-pyimagediet is actively developed on GitHub, where the code is `always available <https://github.com/samastur/pyimagediet>`_.
+pyimagediet is developed on GitHub, where the code is `always available <https://github.com/samastur/pyimagediet>`_.

 You can either clone the public repository::